Dharineesh-Karthikeyan/DVC/README.md

 git commit -m "Pipeline Repro"
 ```

 > **NOTE : Using **Cached Result** when we try to rerun the pipeline, if there is no changes in the dependencies, it will skip its execution.**

 ### Visualize the dependencies
 If we want to visualize the dependencies between the stages with the help of a DAG (Directed Acyclic Graph), we can run the command `dvc dag`

+___

+### USE CASES: (With an example)
+1. The data is originally present in local.
+2. We initialize git and dvc.
+3. DVC add to create the .dvc file containing the metadata.
+4. Git add and commit the .dvc file.
+5. Set up a cloud storage as our DVC remote.
+6. Git commit .dvc/config so that we record the metadata of the remote server we created.
+7. DCV push the data to the cloud storage (DVC remote).

+> The .dcv file is backed up in the Git and the data is backed up in the cloud.
+The git uses the .dcv file to access the data file present in the cloud (which is the dvc remote).
+<br></br>
+> The .gitignore file that is created during dcv init, is the reason the local data does not get commited in Git.

+### Backtracking
+1. We can look at the git logs to see all previous commits and identify which version we are trying to backtrack to.
+2. Git checkout <version> <file_name> (In our case the .dcv file)
+3. dvc checkout - updates the data to the same version as well (No parameters required)
+4. Git commit the .dcv file just to make sure the update is committed.

+> Note: We do not need to perform a dvc add as it is already backtracked.